DerrickLamers/grblwiki/Compiling-Grbl.md

 **_Compiling GRBL or Advanced Users:_** Most users are just fine with Grbl's default build, but you can customize Grbl by editing the `config.h` file.
 It is **extremely important** to edit the files **inside** the Arduino `library` folder **not** the folder you imported the grbl from. `config.h` enables or disables all of Grbl's additional compile-time options.
 There are descriptions in the file that explains what they all do.
 Once edited and saved, just follow the steps above to flash your custom Grbl build!

-**_Advanced Users:_** Most users are just fine with Grbl's default build, but you can customize Grbl by editing the `config.h` file.
-It is **extremely important** to edit the files **inside** the Arduino library folder **not** the folder you imported the library from.
-This file enables or disables all of Grbl's additional compile-time options.
-There are descriptions in the file that explains what they all do.
-Once edited and saved, just follow the steps above to flash your custom Grbl build!

 No fuss!
 No muss!

 _NOTE: If you are having upload issues, try re-burning the Arduino bootloader.
 If you have a spare Arduino, it's [easy](https://www.arduino.cc/en/Tutorial/ArduinoISP)!_